What to eat the day before:

 - Protein bars.

 Magnesium is your friend, this mineral helps us soothe and relax sore muscles post exercise.
 Epsom salt bats are an easy way to absorb magnesium into your body, add a mug full of Epsom salts into a warm bath and relax.
 Don’t forget to drink as magnesium salts can be dehydrating.
-And don’t forget to eat your green, they are an amazing source of magnesium.
+And don’t forget to eat your greens, they are an amazing source of magnesium.

 Well done for making the decision to take part in the Commando Challenge and good luck!